-- The material composition of the Earth varies and matter isn’t evenly distributed, which adds more complexity to understanding gravity.
+- The material composition of the Earth varies and the matter isn’t evenly distributed, which adds more complexity to understanding gravity.

-Small Tugs and Pushes from a Pair of Satellites
+Tom and Jerry Pair of Satellites

 But you’d need a lot of tide gauges placed around the entire globe.
 So this is why satellites like NASA’s GRACE mission (Gravity Recovery and Climate Experiment) and ESA’s GOCE mission (Gravity Field and Steady-State Ocean Circulation Explorer) are measuring our planet’s gravity field with a precision never obtained before.

+How do these satellites work?
 GRACE is a pair of satellites in the same orbit approximately 220 kilometers apart.
 When the leading satellite increases speed, this means there is a greater gravitational pull.
 If the leading satellite slows down, this means there is less gravitational pull.

-Scientists are extracting GOCE and GRACE satellite data to study some key applications on Earth.
+As gravity is one of the key elements in the field of geodesy, scientists are extracting GOCE and GRACE satellite data to study some key applications on Earth.

-Geoid applications include weather forecasting, drought predictions, survey accuracy, water cycle, polar ice mass loss and anything that can track mass change.
+Geoid applications include weather forecasting, drought predictions, survey accuracy, water cycle, polar ice-mass loss, and anything that can track mass change.